Mane beats Salah, Mahrez to CAF African Player of the Year award | Goal.com

 Mane was the co-winner of the 2018-19 Premier League Golden Boot after scoring 22 goals, sharing the award with his fellow African stars Salah and Arsenal's Pierre-Emerick Aubameyang.

-Liverpool won the Champions League last term and nearly won the Premier League as well, falling one point short as Manchester City won the league for a second straight campaign.
+Liverpool won the Champions League last term and came close in the Premier League as well, falling one point short as Manchester City won the English top tier for a second straight campaign.

 But Mane's side appear well positioned to end a 30-year English title drought this term, having opened up a 13-point lead atop the table in 2019-20.